Baal Shem Tov: Career

-Beyond these very scant sources, a few letters on theological subjects, attributed to Israel, were printed posthumously.
-Their authenticity is still debated by scholars.
+Beyond these scant sources, a few letters on theological subjects, attributed to Israel, were printed posthumously.
+Their authenticity is debated by scholars.
 Nothing more can be gleaned of his biography from contemporary sources.

 Death

 He is last seen in the census as a resident of Medzhybizh in 1760.
 By 1763 another resided in the house, and Hasidic legends give various dates around 1760.

 Posthumously printed letters

-Several letters attributed to Israel or his associates have been printed since his death, and scholars still debate their authenticity.
+Several letters attributed to Israel or his associates have been printed since his death, and scholars debate their authenticity.
 According to a letter supposedly from Besht's brother-in-law to Israel himself—as interpreted by Rosman—the latter was a practitioner of prophecy, being able to see a messianic figure arrive in Jerusalem despite living far from the city; the brother-in-law claims to have inquired into the figure and discovered the Besht's vision to be true.
 This would support the belief that the Besht could see the souls of men, divining the messianic quality of him despite only seeing him through a vision.

 Rosman also describes another letter the brother-in-law wrote, which claims that the Besht could travel to heaven and commune with God.
 This view is derived from a series of titles given to the Besht, attributing various religious achievements to him such as understanding the mysteries of God.